Divergent data reduction for Amor#

 Create and configure the workflow#

-We begin by creating the Amor workflow object which is a skeleton for reducing Amor data, with pre-configured steps.
+We begin by creating the Amor workflow object which is a skeleton for reducing Amor data, with pre-configured steps, and then set the missing parameters which are specific to each experiment:

 [2]: